 Winery Production Software

 Wineries use a variety of tools to help keep track of wine production.
 Small wineries often use digital tools to track fermentation metrics and the aging process.
-Winemaking calculators, for example, are meant to provide a backup or secondary check on the primary methods for calculating additions during production.
+Winemaking calculators, for example, provide a backup or secondary check on the primary methods for calculating additions during production.
 Wine Business’s VinoEnology calculators can help winemakers convert Brix to alcohol or determine Yeast Assimilable Nitrogen (YAN), among many other useful calculations.

 However, wine production software is not about calculating specific metrics.
-The purpose of winemaking software is to keep records of everything from grape to glass, starting at harvest intake and ending with bottling.
+The purpose of winemaking software is to keep records of everything from grape to glass.
+Starting at harvest intake and ending with bottling.
 That means tracking the grapes and dry goods that go into each wine lot, keeping accurate wine production logs throughout each fermentation, and ultimately using that information to understand the costs of goods sold for each wine.
-Our research has found that many wineries are not using dedicated software for wine production — nearly 40% use winemaking spreadsheets, and 13% use no system at all.
+Our research has found that many wineries are not using dedicated software for wine production.
+Nearly 40% use winemaking spreadsheets, and 13% use no system at all.

 Wine Inventory Software